 This article lists 10 websites where you can find and download free images of all sorts that are not strictly corporate-related.
 These may include from office-space images to cat photos, or any other creative and inspiring content that can be used to enhance the on-site learning experience and improve the appearance of your school, provided that it’s relevant to your subject.

-FreeImages lists many photo categories you can choose ranging from popular sectors such as business, arts and education, and other specific subjects e.g. flower/trees, home designs, celebrities and many more that you can make relevant to the subject you teach.
-The site offers you the option to search for images in terms of price availability, submission date popularity and editor’s picks.
+FreeImages lists many photo categories you can choose ranging from popular sectors such as business, arts and education, and other specific subjects e.g. flower/trees, home designs, celebrities, and many more that you can make relevant to the subject you teach.
+The site offers you the option to search for images in terms of price availability, submission date popularity, and editor’s picks.

 Unsplash.com offers beautiful HD and sentimental photos that you can use not only for commercial purposes.
-What’s great about this site is that it list photos as collections that are curated by brands like Magazine, Trello, Fujifeed and Squarespace.
+What’s great about this site is that it list photos as collections that are curated by brands like Magazine, Trello, Fujifeed, and Squarespace.
 As noted on the site, Unsplash grants you with an irrevocable non-exclusive copyright license to download, copy, modify, distribute, perform, and use photos for free.

 Offering courses for developers?
 How about a nice dual screen photo from Unsplash?

 On Pexels you can literally find anything you want.
 The site is easy to use and navigate as it offers a browsing tool that suggests categories for search.
 It offers a range of high-quality photos and collections on very specific things, places and people.
 Pexels also allows you to check the profile collection of top photographers or even contribute with photos of your own.
-Attribution is not required, and you can modify, copy and distribute photos freely.
+Attribution is not required, and you can modify, copy, and distribute photos freely.

-Stocksnap is one for the most popular stock image resources you can use.
+Stocksnap is one of the most popular stock image resources you can use.
 The content is beautiful and attractive to the eye.
 Every week it gets updated with new photos and you get to check which ones are the most trending.
-Also, you can browse photos from a range of categories e.g. food, nature, travel, technology, sorting the search by relevance, date added, popularity, views and downloads.
+Also, you can browse photos from a range of categories e.g. food, nature, travel, technology, sorting the search by relevance, date added, popularity, views, and downloads.

 A free stock photo provider that is worth checking out is Burst.
 Supported by Shopify, it offers a great deal of visually-appealing images you can use for any occasion.
 While it has a relatively smaller collection compared to others on this list, you can search for any category you want through ‘all photos’ and popular collections.
 Burst also offers some useful tips and business ideas that you can take inspiration from.